Sept. 18, 2025 - Freedomain Radio - Stefan Molyneux

 I don't know that I've had much success as a whole in fixing that with friends.

-Because it's I mean it is a real slippery slope.
+Because it's, I mean, it is a real slippery slope.

-You have companionship, you have people who know you very well, uh, you kinda hang out with each other, and being the sort of little Lord Fontalroy substitute husband for a lonely single mother is uh kind of the doomed fate of at least one of the males offspring or one of the male offspring, and if it's a sink in, single son of a single mother seems to be just about the worst combo.
+And being the sort of little Lord Fauntle Roy substitute husband for a lonely single mother is kind of the doomed fate of at least one of the males offspring, one of the male offspring.

-So if the mom is kind of needy and difficult or dysfunctional, then you know, stuffing the single son into her loneliness void keeps her from bothering other family members.
+So if the mom is kind of needy and difficult or dysfunctional, then, you know, stuffing the single son into her loneliness void keeps her from bothering other family members.

-So a lot of times it's oh, you've got to go take care of your mother, oh you've got to go talk to your mother, oh you've got to go spend time with your mother.
+So a lot of times it's, oh, you've got to go take care of your mother.

-And that's because nobody else really wants to, and they just kinda human sacrifice is an ancient uh is an ancient ritual.
+And they just kind of, yeah, human sacrifice is an ancient, is an ancient ritual.

 All right.

-Um who do you think was the last or latest great or towering philosopher?
+Who do you think was the last or latest great or towering philosopher?

-Obviously that's my goal.
+Obviously, that's my goal.

 Great or towering philosopher.

-Or I think she's wrong, and don't just disagree.
+I don't just disagree.

 I think she's wrong.

-In fact, I know that she's wrong, but she was uh really great, and the ability of her to write novels to communicate her philosophy was amazing.
+And the ability of her to write novels to communicate her philosophy was amazing.

 All right.